My Baby Keeps Spitting Up!

 - Have smaller, more frequent feedings instead of long, far-spaced feedings that are more difficult to digest.

-- Avoid tight fitted baby clothing or anything that puts too much pressure on your baby’s tummy.
+- Avoid tight-fitted baby clothing or anything that puts too much pressure on your little one's tummy.

-- A decrease in the number of wet diapers accompanied with dehydration signs, such as a sunken fontanelle.
+- A decrease in the number of wet diapers accompanied by dehydration signs, such as a sunken fontanelle.
 More about required wet and soiled diapers for different ages.

 - Baby vomiting vs spitting up: Know the difference between spitting up and throwing up.
 After spitting up, your baby should still seem happy, but vomiting will always cause discomfort.
-Infant vomiting may occur from time to time, maybe because of a larger air bubble, but if your baby is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
+Infant vomiting may occasionally occur, maybe because of a larger air bubble, but if your infant is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
 Babies who projectile vomit more than once a day may have pyloric stenosis, which is a stomach problem that requires surgery.

-- If your baby seems to be sleeping less, due to discomfort, you should also seek the advice of your pediatrician.
+- If your little one seems to be sleeping less due to discomfort, you should also seek the advice of your pediatrician.

 - If your little one cries a lot after feedings, it could be a sign of severe reflux.

 - If your baby has difficulty eating, has poor weight gain, or refuses to breastfeed, you should get help.

-- If Baby is spitting blood or green liquid, it could be a sign of something much more serious.
+- If your baby is spitting blood or green liquid, it could signify something more severe.